 Other Major Factors

 Apart from these six principles, there are three other major factors that courts consider relevant when they exercise their discretion for invoking Writ jurisdiction.
 The first factor is whether the person seeking to invoke Writ jurisdiction has clean hands.
 That is whether the petitioner has engaged in inequitable or illegal behavior.

 If so, the court may not be inclined to grant relief after invoking jurisdiction, even if there is an arguable case on merits.
 The second factor is about the conduct of parties during Writ proceedings if the parties conduct during the proceedings is inequitable or illegal.
 The court may consider such conduct as relevant to the formulation of final reliefs in the matter.

 The third factor is delay.
 That is whether the person seeking relief has acted diligently or whether there has been an inordinate delay on his or her part.
 In some cases, the excessive or unexplained delay can be a relevant factor for a court to decline the exercise of writ jurisdiction.

 Nevertheless, there’s one more way

 if the facts are against you, argue the law.
-If the law is against you, argue the facts of the law and the facts are against you.
+If the law is against you, argue the facts.
+If both the law and the facts are against you.
 Pound the table and yell like hell.